velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 I catch her just before her legs give way, and she clings to me, breathing hard.
 “It’s alright,” I murmur. _“Iol dalo ve; pas seshe, pas seshe.”_

 The sound of her native tongue seems to calm her.
 I help her back down to the sofa and quickly release her, stepping back to try and show her body the respect it has so long been denied.
 Slowly, hesitantly, she looks up at me.
-Her eyes and nose are red and dried tears blotch her cheeks.
+Her eyes and nose are red, and dried tears blotch her cheeks.

 “Do you know where you are?”
 I ask gently.